lumapps/design-system/packages/lumx-react/README.md

 -   Download the latest release for [React][react-release]
 -   Clone the repository: `git clone https://github.com/lumapps/design-system.git`

-See [examples](./examples) for more information on how to use each bundle.

 ## Documentation

 You can find an online version of the demo and documentation site at https://design-system.lumapps.com.